Splatoon: Reception

 Games in the Splatoon series have been generally well-received, and its unique gameplay has been credited as a successful reinvention of the third-person shooter genre.
-The first two games in the series have been nominated and won numerous awards from various gaming publications and organizations.

-Splatoon won Best Shooter and Best Multiplayer at The Game Awards 2015, and was nominated for awards in Game Innovation, Multiplayer and Original Property at the 12th British Academy Games Awards.
-It received the award for Best Family Game and Best Nintendo Game at the 33rd Golden Joystick Awards The Japan Game Awards labeled it as Game of the Year for 2015 as did the British Academy Children's Awards.

-Splatoon 2 was nominated for Best Family Game and Best Multiplayer at The Game Awards 2017, as well as an award in Multiplayer at the 14th British Academy Games Awards.
+The first two games in the series have been nominated and won numerous awards from various gaming publications and organizations.Splatoon won Best Shooter and Best Multiplayer at The Game Awards 2015, and was nominated for awards in Game Innovation, Multiplayer and Original Property at the 12th British Academy Games Awards.
+It received the award for Best Family Game and Best Nintendo Game at the 33rd Golden Joystick Awards The Japan Game Awards labeled it as Game of the Year for 2015 as did the British Academy Children's Awards.Splatoon 2 was nominated for Best Family Game and Best Multiplayer at The Game Awards 2017, as well as an award in Multiplayer at the 14th British Academy Games Awards.
 It was nominated for Best Multiplayer Game and Nintendo Game of the Year at the 35th Golden Joystick Awards.
-The game received an Excellence Reward for Game Design at CEDEC 2018.

-Splatoon 3 won Best Multiplayer Game at The Game Awards 2022, along with a nomination for Best Family Game.
+The game received an Excellence Reward for Game Design at CEDEC 2018.Splatoon 3 won Best Multiplayer Game at The Game Awards 2022, along with a nomination for Best Family Game.
 It also received a nomination for the Central Park Children's Zoo Award for Best Kids Game at the New York Game Awards.

+NPR reported on how Splatoon was different from most other shooters in the genre and has created a more welcoming community than other shooters, due to the flexibility of its gameplay, Nintendo's approach to player communication, and the more casual nature of the game compared to other shooters.
+The more welcoming nature of Splatoon's playerbase, and its including a large number of LGBT people, was analyzed in Xtra Magazine, where Jade King suggested the large queer playerbase of Splatoon was a result of the series' emphasis on individuality, rebellion, self-expression and style, the lack of gender-restricted styles and customization, as well as the lack of a voice chat creating a more welcoming environment.

 Legacy

-Characters from Splatoon such as the Inklings have appeared in other Nintendo games, such as Super Mario Maker on the Wii U and Mario Kart 8 Deluxe and Super Smash Bros.
+Characters from Splatoon such as the Inklings have appeared in other games created by Nintendo, such as Super Mario Maker on the Wii U and Mario Kart 8 Deluxe and Super Smash Bros.
 Ultimate on the Nintendo Switch.
 Super Smash Bros.
 Ultimate additionally features a playable stage, Moray Towers, 26 music tracks, and an Assist Trophy based on the Squid Sisters.
 A crossover event between Splatoon 2 and Animal Crossing: Pocket Camp occurred in September 2018.
 In July 2019, a Splatoon 2 theme was made available in Tetris 99 to commemorate Splatoon 2's "Final Fest" Splatfest on 18 July 2019.

 The NES Zapper, which appears in all three games as a usable weapon, has become a popular collectible item following its inclusion.

 Water guns modeled after the weapons that appear in the games have been sold as toys.

-NPR reported on how Splatoon was different from most other shooters in the genre and has created a more welcoming community than other shooters.